farhan3001/MyOwnStreamCipher/README.md

 ### How to Encrypt/Decrypt
 1. Run the script and click on SELECT FILES to select any file (preferably .txt file to encrypt and .rc4 to decrypt)
+2. If input is text than empty the file directory column
-2. Input the key for encryption and decryption
+3. Input the key for encryption and decryption
-3. Choose ENCRYPT to execute encryption process and DECRYPT for decryption process
+4. Choose ENCRYPT to execute encryption process and DECRYPT for decryption process
+5. For text decryption from ciphertext, copy the ciphertext generated from encryption process and copy paste to Enter text column then input key and click DECRYPT
-4. To reset all input variables, click RESET button
+5. To reset all input variables, click RESET button